-Effective February 1, 2017, subject to certain additional requirements and potential deferrals as set forth in the Partnership Agreement, Limited Partners have the right to require the Partnership to repurchase some or all of such Limited Partner's Partnership REUs in consideration for, as determined by Broadcom in its sole discretion, either one Broadcom ordinary share or a cash amount as determined under the Partnership Agreement for each Partnership REU submitted for repurchase.
+Effective February 1, 2017, subject to certain additional requirements and potential deferrals as set forth in the Partnership Agreement, Limited Partners have the right to require the Partnership to repurchase some or all of such Limited Partner's Partnership REUs for consideration, as determined by Broadcom in its sole discretion, of either one Broadcom ordinary share or a cash amount as determined under the Partnership Agreement for each Partnership REU submitted for repurchase.

-During the fiscal quarter ended April 30, 2017, the Partnership exchanged 455,863 Partnership REUs pursuant to exchange notices received.
-In accordance with the terms of the Partnership Agreement, the Partnership satisfied the exchange notices by exchanging these Partnership REUs for the same number of newly issued Broadcom ordinary shares valued at \$60 million.
+During the fiscal quarter and three fiscal quarters ended July 30, 2017, the Partnership exchanged 0.1 million and 0.6 million Partnership REUs, respectively, pursuant to exchange notices received.
+In accordance with the terms of the Partnership Agreement, the exchange notices were satisfied by exchanging these Partnership REUs for the same number of newly issued Broadcom ordinary shares valued at \$19 million and \$79 million, respectively, for the fiscal quarter and three fiscal quarters ended July 30, 2017.
 The issuances of shares were accounted for as a capital contribution by Broadcom to the Partnership.
-The exchanges of Partnership REUs were recorded as increases to the Common Units balance and a reduction to the Partnership REUs balance within partners' capital of the Partnership's condensed consolidated balance sheet.
+The exchanges of Partnership REUs were recorded as increases to the Common Units balance and reductions to the Partnership REUs balance within partners' capital of the Partnership's condensed consolidated balance sheet.
 Pursuant to the terms of the Partnership Agreement, upon the exchange of Partnership REUs, each such Partnership REU was cancelled and the Partnership issued the same number of Common Units to the General Partner concurrently with the exchange.